blinksh/blink/docs/basics/hosts.md

 ## Changing or Deleting Host

 If you wish to change a host, tap on it in the hosts lists.
-If you wish to delete a host, slide to remove it.
+Alternatively, to delete a host slide to remove it.

 ![img](hosts/create-access-host-image4.png)